Framing Calculator

 6×65.5" × 5.5"Heavy posts, pergola columns$22–$35$28–$45

-Prices are for standard SPF (Spruce-Pine-Fir) at national average 2026 pricing.
-Pressure treated adds 40–60% to cost.
+Prices for standard SPF (Spruce-Pine-Fir) #2 grade at 2026 national average.
+PT adds 40–60%.
 Douglas Fir runs 10–20% above SPF.
-Prices fluctuate with lumber market conditions — always check current pricing at your lumber yard before finalizing your budget.
+Always confirm current pricing at your lumber yard.

 When to Use Pressure Treated Lumber

-Pressure treated (PT) lumber is required by code anywhere lumber contacts or comes close to concrete, soil, or moisture:
+PT lumber is required by IRC code anywhere lumber contacts or comes close to concrete, soil, or persistent moisture:

 • Ground-contact applications — posts, beams, or framing within 6 inches of grade